-The STL Documents/Library contains a set of documents on the establishment of, and regulating the work of, the Tribunal, reports, as well as the Tribunal’s and relevant Lebanese case law, and other useful tools such as a court record search.
+The STL Documents contain a set of documents on the establishment of the Tribunal, and the regulation of its work, reports, as well as the Tribunal’s case books and relevant Lebanese case law, and other useful tools such as a court record search.

 This section includes United Nations resolutions, reports by the United Nations Secretary-General and the United Nations International Independent Investigation Commission, and other relevant UN correspondence.

 The Tribunal was established by the United Nations Security Council Resolution 1757 of 30 May 2007, which included as its annex the Tribunal’s Statute.
 The STL Statute defines the jurisdiction, structure and other important aspects related to the work of the tribunal.

 The Rules of Procedure and Evidence, which govern the proceedings before the Tribunal, were drafted by the STL judges.
 This section also includes summaries and memoranda that explain the amendments to the RPE.

 This section includes documents relating to the work of various organs and policies regulating aspects of the Tribunal’s judicial proceedings.